AaronErhardt/AaronErhardt.github.io/relm4-book/src/reusable_components.md

 > You can find more examples of reusable components in the relm4-components crate [here](https://github.com/AaronErhardt/relm4/tree/main/relm4-components).
 You can also contribute your own reusable components to relm4-components :)

 Reusable components don’t know their parent component at the time they are implemented.
-So if they want to interact with their parent component, they must assume that their parent model defines a trait that defines how to interact with the components.
+So if they want to interact with their parent component, they must assume that their parent model defines a trait as an interface for the component.

 ## The parent traits